Switchy-io/api-docs/docs/guides/how-to-update-a-link.md

----
-id: how-to-update-a-link
-title: How to update a link?
-sidebar_label: How to update a link?
----

 ## Guide to update a link with our API

 Actually, we don't expose our GraphQL endpoint for update link.
 We are working hard to allow it.
 In the meantime, you can use this endpoint to do it.